 Organising the world’s genome information and make it universally accessible and useful to authorised users.

-- Education and Communication:
+- Education and Engagement:

 Developing and delivering targeted educational programs and resources for health professionals and diverse communities on the complex and fast-moving field of genomics.